Appliances on kitchen counters - need cook's perspective

 Related Discussions

 Comments (12)I have labelled more areas of the surrounding rooms on the plan with the rough in of cabinets because I thought it would be clearer than writing the labels on the diagram with lines of the measurements.
 I hope it helps to give you a feel for the house.
 The kitchen is located at the front of a side by side split level house to the right of a good sized foyer.
 Two knee walls with columns (they look like shovels on the drawing) define the opening to the kitchen.
 The garage is to the right of the kitchen.
 The living room and the dining room flow from on to the other left to right across the back of the house.
 There is a 4-5 foot opening between living room and dining room.
 The dining room is kind of formal. ilucy, thank you for bumping this post this morning.
 Atmoscat, the aisles will be at least 4 feet all around with an island measuring base 39in and 41in countertop.
 Mama goose, you are awesome to draw up 2 alternatives.
 Initially we thought that we would alter the dining room wall in some way, but have decided not to impact the dining room.
 We want to preserve the wallpaper and the mouldings , so keeping the opening to the dining room as is works.
 We also enjoy the look of the French doors and view of backyard and deck from kitchen.
 It also provides great cross ventilation.
 Having a sink under a window is lovely, but not in this house.
 I would be too visible from the street.
 Even though the houses are on big lots, my across the street neighbors and I can wave to each other from our kitchens as it is.
 I understand the rationale for the work triangle, but I don't mind spreading out and walking a bit as I work in the kitchen.
 I have never had a kitchen with work space at right angles.
 Not sure how comfortable I would be with that arrangement.
 Despite my own biases, the layouts that mama goose proposed create very attractive kitchens.
 I have inserted a more detailed diagram and some photos of the existing space.
 Here is diagram with more labels The galley kitchen with island at foreground.
 Dining room in background.
 The wall on right will be removed to open to former dinette. view from entry foyer.
-The wall straight head with painting will not be as wide, so space is more open to new area. entry hall with stairs on left; living room straight ahead...See MoreWhat appliances have a permanent residence on your kitchen counters?
+The wall straight head with painting will not be as wide, so space is more open to new area. entry hall with stairs on left; living room straight ahead...See MoreBest kitchen appliances for a cook?

 - 12 years ago